Susheel4115/Eastvantage-react-assignment/README.md

-# Getting Started with Create React App and typescript template.🐱‍💻🐱‍💻
+# Getting Started with Create React App and typescript template.🐱‍💻

-# Axios is a simple promise based HTTP client for the browser and node.js.🕸
+# Created a custom hook to fetch async data from Api endpoint using useCallback and useState hooks to leverage the usage of types and interface.🌀

 ## Features